Morley Memorial Primary School

 How do we support children with SEN?

 We believe that all children learn best with the rest of their class.
 Our aim is for all children to be working independently, in class, achieving their full potential.
-Children with SEN and disabilities are entitled to be taught by their teacher.
-Teachers aim to spend time each day working with all children with SEN, individually or as part of a group.
+Children with SEN and disabilities are entitled to be taught by their teacher, who aims to spend time daily with all children with SEN, individually or as part of a group.

 When allocating enhanced adult support to children, our focus is on needs and outcomes, not hours: we aim to put in sufficient support to enable the child to make good progress but without developing a learned dependence on an adult.
-Children with SEN will be supported by a year group team and not a named 1:1 adult.
+Children with SEN, including those with EHCPs, will be supported by a year group team and not a named 1:1 adult.

-Our ‘Assess, Plan, Do, Review’ (APDR) is a graduated approach as required in the Code of Practice 2014; each cycle of APDR takes place over a period of approximately 12 weeks.
+Our support follows the ‘Assess, Plan, Do, Review’ (APDR) graduated approach, as required in the Code of Practice 2014; each APDR cycle spans approximately 12 weeks.

-The Plan Phase: A support plan outlining targets and provision for the child is created.
-This will include class based strategies for support and may also include additional, targeted support through interventions.
-If appropriate, additional assessments may be requested and written into the plan.
+The Plan Phase: The class teacher, supported by the Inclusion Lead and/or SEN teacher, writes a support plan outlining targets and provision.
+This includes class-based strategies and may involve additional, targeted support through evidence-based interventions.
+Additional assessments may be requested and written into the plan.

-The Do Phase: The support plan is shared with parents and any adaptations to provision ,as outlined in the support plan, are put in place for a period of 8-10 weeks.
+The Do Phase: The support plan is shared with parents, and adaptations and additional provision are implemented for 8-10 weeks.
 Baseline assessments for interventions are completed.

-The Review Phase: Towards the end of the 12 week APDR cycle the class teacher and any other adults involved in supporting the child will review the support plan.
-They will consider progress, what has worked well and what may have worked less well.
-The review will then contribute towards the next APDR ‘assessment phase’ and a new support plan will be designed as necessary.
+The Review Phase: Towards the end of the 12-week cycle, the class teacher and other adults supporting the child review the plan, considering progress, successes, and challenges.
+This review informs the next ‘assessment phase,’ including setting new short-term targets and designing a new support plan as necessary

 What additional provision is offered?

-We make use of the Cambridgeshire Local Authority’s ‘Ordinarily Available Provision’ toolkit.
+We make use of the Cambridgeshire Local Authority’s ‘Ordinarily Available Toolkit’.
 Ordinarily available provision can be defined as the provision made for children whose special educational needs can be met from the resources generally available in the school or setting.
-This will apply to all children without an Education Health and Care Plan (EHCP), but children with an EHCP will also benefit from this type of provision in addition to the provision written in their plan.
+This will apply to all children without an Education Health and Care Plan (EHCP), but children with an EHCP may also benefit from this type of provision in addition to the provision written in their plan.

-The school’s provision menu includes a range of interventions which are designed to meet specific needs and children will access these where appropriate.
-In alignment with the work of Cambridgeshire Local Authority, we use a framework consisting of three tiers of support: universal, targeted and personalised.
+The school’s provision menu includes a range of interventions designed to meet specific needs. and children will access these where appropriate.
+We align with Cambridgeshire Local Authority’s framework of three tiers of support: universal, targeted, and personalised.
 Provision to meet need is considered within this structure.

-We request support from external advisors where required (for example, SEND 0-25 team or speech and language therapist) by following their pathways and thresholds.
-Our SEN Service link practitioners are Victoria North (local authority specialist teacher) and Caroline Sivasundaram (local authority Educational Psychologist).
-A planning meeting is held early in the Autumn term to consider and prioritise needs across the school while making the best use of the support allocated annually to us as a school.
-Consent from parents is sought ahead of these discussions.
+Our SEN Service link practitioners are Victoria North (Local Authority Specialist Teacher) and Dr. Aileen Morrison (Local Authority Educational Psychologist).
+An annual planning meeting is held early in the autumn term to review and prioritise needs across the school, ensuring the most effective use of the support allocated to us.
+Parental consent is always sought in advance of these discussions.

 How do we adapt teaching, the curriculum and the learning environment to support children?